falcosecurity/falco-website/content/en/docs/examples.md

 Here are some examples of the types of behavior falco can detect.

-For a more comprehnsive set of examples, see the full rules file at `falco_rules.yaml`.
+For a more comprehensive set of examples, see the full rules file at `falco_rules.yaml`.

 ## A shell is run in a container